 Thankfully, medical science has come a long way since then.
 Today, we have a much more efficient and convenient approach available for treating obstructive sleep apnea for good: Minimally Invasive Palatal Stiffening (MIPS).

 If your obstructive sleep apnea is caused by an overextended uvula or a soft palate, and you haven’t had much success with using CPAP machines, you might consider MIPS.
-At South Florida Sinus and Allergy Center, our renowned sleep specialist, Dr. Lee Mandel, used his vast knowledge and experience to create MIPS.
+At Florida Sinus & Snoring Specialists, our renowned sleep specialist, Dr. Lee Mandel, used his vast knowledge and experience to create MIPS.
 This breakthrough procedure can be customized to each patient and offers long-lasting relief from sleep apnea, snoring, and related breathing problems.

 During the short 3-minute procedure, double board-certified Dr. Mandel makes tiny incisions in the soft palate using a diode laser to correct the area of obstruction.
 The procedure tightens up your soft palate so as to reduce breathing vibrations and remove obstructions that were previously blocking your airways.